Kiwi0902/Green-house-project-/arduino/README.md

 - **APDS-9960** →Allow APDS-9960 to check the plant health condition by using RGB

-(I'm not combining the program together because you can decide how many Arduino Uno you are using.
+(I'm not combining the program together because you can decide how many Arduino Uno you are using)

 For my project, I use 2 Arduino barod: The first one is controlling watering system and APDS-9960.
 The second one is controlling the led system with RTC